lostmapper/lost-mapper-middleman/source/articles/2023-11-20-setting-up-python3-for-gis-on-macos.html.markdown

 ## Summary

-We’ve learned how to install Python using asdf, create virtual environments using venv, and add and track packages using pip.
+We’ve learned how to install Python using `asdf`, create virtual environments using `venv`, and add and track packages using `pip`.
 This should help us feel a little less lost when working on Python projects moving forward.

 As one might guess, these are not the only tools available for managing Python versions and packages but for the most part, we’re leaning on what’s built in with Python — modules that should always be available once Python is installed.